felixroz/faker-api-study-case/README.md

 To do this, all you have to do is change the value of the variable 'desired_number_of_rows' inside the file 'fake_api_workflow.py'.
 The default value is 10000

 # Compressed Documentation
-You will find a better explanation about each class or/and function in: docs/build/index.html
+You will find more detailed explanation about each function or class in: docs/build/html/index.html

 # How to run this application using Docker
 Make sure you have installed: